- Bright orange, orange-red, or yellow flowers with several flower heads growing in clusters

 Status in the CKISS region

-- Orange hawkweed has become widespread in the CKISS region, and is classified as Established on the CKISS Annual Priority List.
+- Orange hawkweed has become widespread in the CKISS region, and its management priority is classified as Strategic Control on the CKISS Annual Priority List.

 - While it is not realistic to eradicate this species at the landscape level, this species may be treated at high priority sites (e.g. wildlife habitat, corridors of spread, adjacent to agricultural land, restoration sites, etc.) based on specific land management objectives.